limulus/media-tools/README.md

 1. Drop it onto `Applications/Encode for HLS.app` to create a directory of MP4 files of various encodings.
 2. Create a `poster.jpeg` file in that directory to serve as the video’s poster image.
 3. Create an `en-us.vtt` file in that directory to serve as captions for the video.
+(Check out the `bin/itt-to-webvtt.js` script if creating captions in FCP.)
 4. Run `bin/hls-prep.js DIR` to create HLS manifest M3U8 files and segments.
 5. A new directory will be created inside that directory with a ULID.
 Upload this directory to S3.